DxChainNetwork/godx-doc/gdx/gdx-manual/manual_en.md

 ### Step1.3.
 Executable Verification

-For security purpose, when the executable is downloaded, you will need to verify that if the program downloaded is the one we provided.
+For security purposes, when the executable is downloaded, you will need to verify that the program downloaded is the one we provided.

 ```shell
 $ cd ~/bin
 $ shasum -a 256 gdx
 ```

-If the result you got from executing the commands above matches with one of the following hash value, it means the executable is the official one.
-Otherwise, delete the executable immediately and request for another downloading link.
+If the result you get from executing the commands above matches with one of the following hash values, it means the executable is the official one.
+Otherwise, delete the executable immediately and request for another download link.

 - Linux: `4d099c7f9a29e63eadb4ea1d3a3a840c6bc3a593a1f813d9222548e8a5235e24 gdx`
 - MacOS: `123a264505df262ad50dccee7da5d115983ae13df7f4e99b471a87673ba90538 gdx`

 ### Step1.4.
 Grant Execute Permission

-Without granting the execute permission, the system will not allow the `gdx` program to be executed.
-To grant execute permission, run the following command
+Without granting permission to execute, the system will not allow the `gdx` program to execute.
+To grant permission to execute, run the following command:

 ```shell
 $ cd ~/bin